Skip to Content

 • Listing state: veNFTs do not emit dedicated “listed/frozen” events.
 Use MarketRouter events (LockListed, LockDelisted, ListingSettled) to index listing lifecycle.

 • Auto-furnace execution receipts: executeAutoFurnace emits both BonusTargetEscrowExecuted and BonusTargetEscrowAutoFurnaceExecuted in the same tx.
 Treat the generic BonusTargetEscrowExecuted receipt as canonical execution accounting; the auto-furnace-specific receipt is a detail companion.
 The shipped subgraph intentionally emits the ActivityItem only from the BonusTargetEscrowAutoFurnaceExecuted handler to avoid duplicate activity rows.
-If a future execution path emits only the generic receipt (without the companion), activity feed consumers would silently miss the event.
+If a different execution path emits only the generic receipt (without the companion), activity feed consumers would silently miss the event.

 • Offer history rows: the subgraph writes BonusTargetEscrowEvent.kind = FILLED from the generic execution receipt.
 AUTO_FURNACE_EXECUTED is retained as the same-tx companion row for detail consumers, so history UIs SHOULD filter or dedupe companion rows to avoid showing one fill twice.